fortrabbit/legal/sub-processors.md

 ## Internal case management

 We use **Trello** as an internal ticketing system to keep track of ongoing business tasks.
-We might link client cases fron the chat system or billing related information there as well.
+We might link client cases from the chat system or billing related information there as well.

 ## Account profile pictures